MidoriSusanna/Amigurumi-Andes/TESTING.md

 ![Sign up error](readme_pics/signuptest.png)

+- 404 page:
+No errors found, only one stray div tag which have been fixed.

 # CSS

 The custom css page has been validated with [W3C Validator](https://jigsaw.w3.org/css-validator/) and no errors were found: